Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Maps with additive noise on

 \item One has the following regularization inequality:

 \end{enumerate} \end{proposition}

 These regularization properties together with the Ascoli Arzela theory imply that a linear operator $L_{0}:L^{1}\rightarrow L^{1}$ of the kind

 is a compact operator.
 If we suppose that the system satisfy a convergence to equilibrium assumption, this will allow to obtain the spectral gap and the existence of the resolvent operators, required to apply Theorem \ref {thm:linresp}.
-More precisely, let us suppose that $L_{0}$ satisfy a convergence to equilibrium condition: for each $g\in C^{k}$ \ such that $ \int g~dm=0$